-Red-haired Percival, a belligerent nine-year-old, is sent in desperation to Billabong by his aunt and uncle, who’ve been having a hard time minding him whist his parents travel overseas.
+Bill of Billabong is actually about red-haired Percival, a belligerent nine-year-old.
+His aunt and uncle send him in desperation to ‘Billabong’.
+They’ve been having a hard time minding him whist his parents travel overseas.

-Everyone likes young Bill, and they are pleased to have him along on an extended camping trip to explore new country beyond the Billabong boundaries.
-It is an exciting time for all, but a very worrying one when Bill goes missing for several days on an unexpected and difficult adventure of his own involving the Walker family.
+Everyone likes young Bill.
+They are pleased to have him along on an extended camping trip to explore new country beyond the ‘Billabong’ boundaries.
+It is an exciting time for all.
+But it is very worrying when Bill goes missing for several days.
+He has an unexpected and difficult adventure of his own, involving the Walker family.

 First Published in: 1931